I'm pretty sure they cast Will.i.am

 - Don't forget James Bond, evil mastermind of Hot Fuzz, and overall smug bastard actor Timothy Dalton.

-- When John Nathan-Turner was producer during the 1980s, Doctor Who also had a tendency towards Stunt Casting; however, whereas most of modern attempts to do this at least try to match the character to a vaguely appropriate character, many of the earlier efforts ended up being spectacularly miscast, resulting in some truly WTH Casting.
-For example, Beryl Reid as Ellen Ripley-esque space freighter captain in "Earthshock", a role that was... not quite what you'd expect to see Beryl Reid playing
+- When John Nathan-Turner was producer during the 1980s, Doctor Who had a habit of using this trope; however, whereas most of modern attempts to do this at least try to match the character to a vaguely appropriate character, many of the earlier efforts ended up being spectacularly miscast, resulting in some truly WTH Casting.
+For example, Beryl Reid as Ellen Ripley-esque space freighter captain in Earthshock, a role that was... not quite what you'd expect to see Beryl Reid playing

-- They have been known to use big stars for the specials though, most notably Kylie Minogue crops up in a Christmas Special as a one-off companion!
+- They have been known to use big stars for the specials though, most notably Kylie Minogue crops up in Voyage of the Damned as a one-off companion!

 - Eric Roberts as The Master in the TV movie.
 This was actually a compromise, with the original idea being to stunt-cast The Doctor himself.
 Although Paul McGann was the first choice of producer Philip Segal and director Geoffrey Sax, executives at Fox wanted a well-known American actor in order to draw in ratings—with Tom Hanks, Harrison Ford, and Jim Carrey being among the names thrown around.
 Eventually, Fox agreed to cast McGann under the condition that a name actor play The Master instead.